dsisemoa/cashpay_prestashop/README.md

 ## Usage

 * Download the zip
+* Unzip the file and rename folder to "semoa_cashpay".
+The folder name should have the same name as the module.
-* Install and configure your credentials
+* Install module into your website and configure your credentials.

 ## Notice